 Now onto the givers.
 Oh, the dear, sweet, kind, adorable givers.
 I love them so much.
 They are angels.
 They make you feel like you are on top of the world.
 They make you feel loved and adored like never before.
 And they make you want to give back.
 Big time.

 Here is a great example.
-A couple weeks ago, my boyfriend (big time giver) told me he was unable to come to a wedding with me because of some obligations he had with his son.
+Several years ago, my boyfriend (big time giver) told me he was unable to come to a wedding with me because of some obligations he had with his son.
 I was really sad but completely understood.
 I went to the wedding and right after the cocktail hour, I saw him walking in and looking around for me.

 I honestly had never felt so happy to see someone in my life.
 Not because I didn’t’ want to go to a wedding by myself–I’m sure I would have had a really nice time either way, but rather because I knew how difficult it was for him to get there, and that he came to make me happy.
 It truly meant the world to me and I will seriously never forget the joy I felt, knowing how important I am to him.
 I felt like Cinderella.
 It is an example of true giving behavior.